 For more than 70 years, we have collaborated with our client organizations to deliver exceptional event programs and experiences, and as a result, we have an unmatched depth and breadth of expertise.

 At SmithBucklin, we are committed to bringing innovation and value to the client organizations we serve.
-Based on our own experiences with associations over the past 70+ years, we’re excited to introduce SmithBucklin VXP℠, our approach to building virtual experiences to enable organizations to meet, engage with communities, and diversify their business models.
+Based on our own experiences with associations over the past 70+ years, we’re excited to introduce SmithBucklin VXP℠, our solution that enables organizations to meet, engage with communities, and diversify their business models, with a virtual experience.

-SmithBucklin serves more than 50+ client organizations in the process of pivoting their in-person events to virtual and hybrid events.
+SmithBucklin serves 50+ association management client organizations in the process of pivoting their in-person events to virtual and hybrid events.